valentinvogt/npde-summary/chapters/10.typ

 characteristics @eq:moc.
 However, it requires integration along streamlines.
 We can approximate these integrals by "following" particles along their path defined by the velocity field.
 This *particle method* works as follows:

-+ Pick suitable interpolation nodes $bold(p)_i$, the initial particle positions
++ Pick suitable interpolation nodes $bold(p)_i$, the initial particle positions.

 + Solve initial value problems
   $ bold(dot(y)) (t) = bold(y)(bold(v)(t), t) quad , quad bold(y) (0) = bold(p)_i $
-  with suitable single step methods
+  with suitable single step methods.

 + Reconstruct the approximation.
-With the composite midpoint rule
+E.g., with the composite midpoint rule,
   $ u_h^((j)) (bold(p)_i^((j))) = u_0 (bold(p)_i) + tau sum_(l = 1)^(j - 1) f (1 / 2 (bold(p)_i^l + bold(p)_i^(l - 1)) , 1 / 2 (t_l + t_(l - 1))) $

 Basically, we have an interpolation problem with nodes that change over time.
 At each step, we need to add particles at the inflow boundary and remove ones that leave the domain.
 This means we need to re-mesh in each step, i.e., create a new triangular mesh with the advected nodes/particles.

+#pagebreak(weak: true)
 #counter(heading).update((10,3,3))
 === Semi-Lagrangian Method
 <sub:semi-lagrangian>